mrsanthosh091/credit-card-process/README.md

 5. The API's to registerCard and createCard is developed as Java Delegate.
 This is called directly from the process definition.

 6. Created the application with minimal logic.
-So nothing is saved in database as its a assignement application.
+So nothing is saved in database as its a assignment application.